 We get asked a lot of questions about email marketing.
 But if there’s one question we get asked more than anything else, it’s how often to email customers.

-Questions about email frequency dominate discussions we have about marketing strategy with our users.
+Questions about email frequency (also known as email cadence) dominate discussions we have about marketing strategy with our users.
 And if one thing’s clear from these discussions, it’s that merchants are concerned about getting their send frequency right.

 We understand this concern.

 Send too many emails and you become another spammer who just annoys their subscribers causing them to unsubscribe.
 On the other hand, send too few emails and your email list will become disengaged and start forgetting your brand.

 It can be hard to find the sweet spot.
 Especially for small businesses who are only just starting to send out email campaigns.

 Acquiring the first few hundred email addresses isn’t a walk in the park so new merchants don’t want to tarnish the relationships they’ve built.
 Particularly when these early subscribers usually represent the most loyal and engaged people on an email list.

 That’s why we’ve decided to take a look at the data we have on email frequency statistics.

 SmartrMail has thousands of e-commerce merchants sending emails with us to over 100 million subscribers.
 Most of these merchants have small to medium sized businesses, which makes our data perfect for similar merchants to gain smart insights from.